 second, high speed domestic passenger trains;

+Third, high speed freight trains;

-and third, other trains.
+and fourth, other trains.

 Secondly, the decision criteria take account of the considerations which seek to achieve the objective of sharing the capacity on HS1 for the safe carriage of passengers and goods in the most efficient and economical manner in the overall interest of current and prospective users, providers and funders of railway services.